creativescala/creative-scala/src/pages/substitution/order.md

 To investigate these issues further we need to introduce a new concept.
 So far we have almost always dealt with *pure* expressions.
-These are expressions that we can freely substitute in any order without issue[^corner-cases].
+These are expressions that we can freely substitute in any order without issue@:fnref(corner-cases).

 *Impure* expressions are those where the order of evaluation matters.
 We have already used one impure expression, the method `draw`.